-(j) on application to the tribunal being made for that purpose by the practitioner, the Complaints Committee or the complainant, a variation of any order, or of the conditions applicable to any order, previously imposed.

-(4) The Disciplinary Tribunal may order that the practitioner pay all or part of -

-- (a) the costs incurred by the party referring the matter to the tribunal, in respect of the proceedings before the tribunal; and - (b) the expenses, including legal costs of either or both the complainant or the Complaints Committee, in respect of the inquiry, and may do so even though a finding is not made against the practitioner, where it appears to the tribunal that the conduct of the practitioner concerned has been such as to give reasonable cause for the reference to the tribunal.
+- (j) on application to the tribunal being made for that purpose by the practitioner, the Complaints Committee or the complainant, a variation of any order, or of the conditions applicable to any order, previously imposed. - (4) The Disciplinary Tribunal may order that the practitioner pay all or part of - (a) the costs incurred by the party referring the matter to the tribunal, in respect of the proceedings before the tribunal; and - (b) the expenses, including legal costs of either or both the complainant or the Complaints Committee, in respect of the inquiry, and may do so even though a finding is not made against the practitioner, where it appears to the tribunal that the conduct of the practitioner concerned has been such as to give reasonable cause for the reference to the tribunal.

-(5) The Disciplinary Tribunal may order that any costs payable under this Part be taxed by the taxing officer of the

-(6) An order made by the Disciplinary Tribunal may be enforced in the same manner as an order of the Court made under this Act.

-(7) Where an order of the Disciplinary Tribunal is made against a practitioner under this section the Board shall revoke, suspend, refuse to issue or impose conditions on the practising certificate of that practitioner to accord with or give effect to that order.

-(8) Where the Board is directed or authorized, under subsection (3) (f), to make a determination, for the purposes of that determination the Board may require the attendance of persons and the production of records or other things, and in default may refer the matter back to the tribunal.
+- (5) The Disciplinary Tribunal may order that any costs payable under this Part be taxed by the taxing officer of the Supreme Court, for which costs the taxing officer shall give an allocatur. - (6) An order made by the Disciplinary Tribunal may be enforced in the same manner as an order of the Court made under this Act. - (7) Where an order of the Disciplinary Tribunal is made against a practitioner under this section the Board shall revoke, suspend, refuse to issue or impose conditions on the practising certificate of that practitioner to accord with or give effect to that order. - (8) Where the Board is directed or authorised, under subsection (3)(f), to make a determination, for the purposes of that determination the Board may require the attendance of s.
+29B persons and the production of records or other things, and in default may refer the matter back to the tribunal.

+29B.
 Appeals